 If the nitrogen and phosphorus levels within soil rise above a certain threshold, then the species richness will be lost, as a lush and fertile grassy sward replaces the diverse species sward.

-We use Highland cattle at Samhairidh and Aberdeen Angus at Yair Haugh, and have plans to expand conservation grazing to other areas.
+We use Highland cattle or ponies at Samhairidh and Aberdeen Angus at Yair Haugh.

 Improving grassland habitats